About Us

 Research

-Broadly, the SPEx Lab conducts research on how stereotypes affect decision-making.
-We investigate these effects among both (1) people using stereotypes and (2) people being stereotyped in many different contexts.
-Though many of our projects concentrate on stereotypes about those with specific racial or ethnic group membership (e.g., Black or Indigenous people), we also investigate how stereotypes affect those from other stigmatized/marginalized social groups (e.g., women, people with obesity) and those with intersectional stigmatized identities (e.g., Black women) in many different contexts.
+The SPEx Lab conducts psychological research on how stereotypes affect social perception and decision-making among both (1) people using stereotypes and (2) people being stereotyped in many different contexts.
+Though many of our projects concentrate on stereotypes about those with specific racial or ethnic group membership (e.g., Black or Indigenous people), we also investigate how stereotypes affect those from other stigmatized social groups (e.g., people with obesity), those with concealable stigmatized identities (e.g., atheists) and those with multiple stigmatized identities (e.g., Latino women).

-Most projects in the lab can be placed in one of the following categories (click below for more information, lists of presentations, and links to publications):
+Most projects in the lab can be placed under one of the following umbrellas (click below for more information, lists of presentations, and links to publications):

 Research Image